-- 4.3.2 No college building/facility/other property will be named after currently-seated elected or appointed officials. - 4.3.3 The Board of Trustees will not consider a request to name a college building/facility/other property in honor of a college or district employee until five years after the retirement of that person, or until at least two years after the person's death if the person is deceased. - 4.3.4 After the Board of Trustees has endorsed the project, the board will seek the concurrence of the family, estate, or nominee if applicable, as the case may be.
-Lacking such concurrence, the board will take no further action. - Naming shall be in perpetuity, except that functional designations within a name may be changed.
+- 1. If the request is to honor a deceased person or persons, that request should be submitted only after a suitable period of mourning.
+No request will be considered within two years of the death except in extenuating circumstances. - 2.
+No college building/facility/other property will be named after currently-seated elected or appointed officials. - 3.
+The governing board will not consider a request to name a college building/facility/other property in honor of a college or district employee until five years after the retirement of that person, or until at least two years after the person's death if the person is deceased.

+- 4. After the Board of Trustees has endorsed the project, the board will seek the concurrence of the family, estate, or nominee if applicable, as the case may be.
+Lacking such concurrence, the board will take no further action. - V. Naming shall be in perpetuity, except that functional designations within a name may be changed.
 However, specific rooms and indoor or outdoor areas may be named for future donors or honorees.